curv3d/curv/docs/language/Records.rst

 Record Constructors
 ~~~~~~~~~~~~~~~~~~~

-A record constructor consists of a comma-separated list of field specifiers
+A record constructor consists of a comma-separated list of field generators
 inside of brace brackets.
-A field specifier has one of these forms:
+A simple field generator has one of these forms:

 * *identifier* ``:`` *expression*
 * *quotedString* ``:`` *expression*